AIWF Culinary Scholarship for Vermonters

 single 8oz. wheel #50278 / 12 @8oz Wheels #50277 / single 2lb. bar #50299 / 3x2lb. bars #50298 / single 10lb. print #50282

-Vermont Roots is also selling our scholarship cheese to wholesale accounts.
+Vermont Roots will also selling our scholarship cheese to wholesale accounts.
 Phone: 802-747-3312

 You may also order our scholarship cheese at the following retail locations: